 - 1. Share this film.
 Give others a chance to experience this powerful documentary. - 2.
 Support the Dawn Brancheau Foundation, created "in her honor to continue the legacy of the work important to Dawn during her life." - 3.
-Become a member of Save the Whales and learn about how you can help. - 4.
-Support the Born Free Foundation.
+Sign the petition to "End Captive Orca Breeding Program" at SeaWorld on change.org. - 4.
+Become a member of Save the Whales and learn about how you can help. - 5.
+Support the The Born Free Foundation.
 Educate yourself and enlighten others about animal captivity.